 In June of 2004, Milton Friedman told Wall Street Journal readers, “To Mr. Reagan, of course, holding down government spending was a means to an end, not an end in itself.
 Few people in human history have contributed more to the achievement of human freedom than Ronald Wilson Reagan.”

 In The Conscience of a Conservative, Barry Goldwater wrote, “The graduated tax is a confiscation tax.
 Its effect, and to a large extent its aim, is to bring down all men to a common level.
 Many of the leading proponents of the graduated tax frankly admit that their purpose is to redistribute the nation’s wealth.
 Their aim is an egalitarian society-an objective that does violence both to the charter of the republic and the laws of nature.
 We are all equal in the eyes of God, but we are equal in no other respect.
 Artificial devices for enforcing equality among unequal men must be rejected if we would restore that charter and honor those laws.
 One problem with regards to taxes then is to enforce justice – to abolish the graduated features of our tax law; and the sooner we get at the job the better.”
-The WSJ noted recently that Senator Goldwater’s small-government, strong-military, anti-communist alternative to a Democratic government-can-fix-it philosophy stemmed from the New Deal.
+The WSJ noted once that Senator Goldwater’s small-government, strong-military, anti-communist alternative to a Democratic government-can-fix-it philosophy stemmed from the New Deal.
 As Mr. Goldwater wrote in his 1960 book, “My aim is not to pass laws, but to repeal them.”